daithioc95/MS3/README.md

 - Flask
   - Flask and the Jinja Templating Language is used to allow for the high volume of information feed through to the HTML template pages.
 - Heroku
+  - Heroku was used to deploy and host the first version of the website.
+- Railway
-  - Heroku is used to deploy and host the website.
+  - Railway is used to deploy and host the current version of the website.
 - Werkzeug
   - Used to securely encrypt and store passwords.
 - Materialize was used throughout the website to easily implement attractive and consistent designs.
 The Materialize Grid System was implemented throughout.